 He is Board Member of RN21 - Quantitative Methods of the European Sociological Association (ESA) and also serves as coordinator of the RS16 - Sociology of Spatial Mobilities.
 Moreover, he is speaker of the Section Model-Building and Simulation (ModSim) of the German Sociological Association (DGS) and initiated a working group on Empirical Research Methods in the Section Urban Sociology.

-During the summer term 2023 Knut Petzold is a visiting professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.
+In 2023/24, Knut Petzold is a visiting professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.